nyangweso-rodgers/programming-with-javascript/js-Fundamentals/11-js-APIs/Example-of-API-Calls/01-Weather-App/Readme.md

 # Description

-- we use the [OpenWeatherMap Api](https://openweathermap.org/api) to fetch weather data for a specific location.
+- we use the [OpenWeatherMap Api](https://openweathermap.org/api) to fetch weather data for a selected location in our Weather App.
--

 # OpenWeatherMap API

+- To get weather data, we use the [OpenWeatherMap](https://openweathermap.org/), a service providing various weather information using an API.

 - The [OpenWeatherMap API](https://openweathermap.org/api) has the following endpoints:
   1. [Current weather data](https://openweathermap.org/current)